AdamSobieski/Narratology/Content/Automata.md

 Automata instances could also implement interfaces to provide their own customized functionalities for extension methods, e.g., `ICustomAccepts` and `ICustomTransduce`, in these regards.
 These interfaces would be checked for on instances in provided extension methods.

-A vision is that an `IAutomatonBuilder` interface or an `AutomataBuilder` (static) class would enable developers to simply and programmatically build automata.
+A vision is that an `IAutomatonBuilder` interface or an `AutomatonBuilder` (static) class would enable developers to simply and programmatically build automata.
 Automata builders could configurably optimize described automata and/or utilize runtime code generation and compiling-related features to maximize performance.

 ### Tree Automata